Tinley Park–80th Avenue station

-Tinley Park – 80th Avenue is one of two commuter railroad stations along Metra's Rock Island District Line in Tinley Park, Illinois.
+Tinley Park–80th Avenue is one of two commuter railroad stations along Metra's Rock Island District Line in Tinley Park, Illinois.
 The station is officially located on 18001 South 80th Avenue, lies 25.1 mi away from LaSalle Street Station, the northern terminus of the line.
 Parking is available on both sides of the tracks.
 On the north side, where the station house resides, it is available in the east or west parking lots.
 On the south side, it is available in the Timber Road parking lot.

-As of 2018, Tinley Park — 80th Avenue is the eighth busiest of Metra's 236 non-downtown stations, with an average of 2,064 weekday boardings.
+As of 2018, Tinley Park–80th Avenue is the eighth busiest of Metra's 236 non-downtown stations, with an average of 2,064 weekday boardings.

-As of 2022, Tinley Park — 80th Avenue is served by 24 trains in each direction on weekdays, by 10 inbound trains and 11 outbound trains on Saturdays, and by eight trains in each direction on Sundays.
+As of 2022, Tinley Park–80th Avenue is served by 48 trains (24 in each direction) on weekdays, by 21 trains (10 inbound, 11 outbound) on Saturdays, and by 16 trains (eight in each direction) on Sundays and holidays.
 On weekdays, three inbound trains originate from 80th Avenue, and three outbound trains terminate at 80th Avenue.